wumpz/wumpz.github.io/_posts/_drafts/github-actions-maven.md

 This builds my maven project with Java 8 and Java 11 and after a success it cleans it all up again.

 So I have heard of GitHub Actions and wanted to give it a try.
 Since GitHub is a nice place I would prefer, to keep all stuff on one place.
+The target is to do the same like with this **TravisCI** script.